kylelmorris/UCB/README.md

 Scripts useful to specific processes at UC Berkeley

+### Set up
 ### k2_realtime_preprocess.sh & k2_realtime_data_transfer.sh

 k2_realtime_preprocess.sh:
-lines 42-44 need to be updated to reflect your local environment
+lines 42-44 need to be updated to reflect your local environment k2_realtime_data_transfer.sh: set up ssh-keys from your local machine to the remote host before using

 ## Features